TamerZraiq/CPPPathFindingProject/README.md

 The C++ audit highlighted a few areas that needed improvement.
 Direction offsets were implemented using raw int* arrays instead of std::array, random number generation relied on std::rand/std::srand rather than std::mt19937, string literals were handled with const char* instead of std::string_view, and the closed list was being searched with a linear O(n) scan for every neighbour check.
 These issues and their modern alternatives are discussed in Section 9.

 From an algorithmic perspective, the review confirmed that the implementation behaves correctly end-to-end.
-The handling of stale duplicates in the open list was verified — nodes can appear multiple times if their cost is updated after insertion, and the closed list check before expansion correctly filters out outdated entries.
+The handling of stale duplicates in the open list was verified, nodes can appear multiple times if their cost is updated after insertion, and the closed list check before expansion correctly filters out outdated entries.
 The use of double for the h and f costs was also validated, as Euclidean distance requires fractional precision.
 In addition, the movement model was cross-checked against each heuristic to ensure consistency, particularly that the Manhattan distance is restricted to non-diagonal motion.

 At this stage, the project consists of eight files, with config.h centralising all parameters.
 The system supports random grid generation with BFS-based solvability checks, three heuristics aligned with their respective movement models, and a comparison table reporting iteration count, nodes expanded, path length, and execution time.
 Seven test cases are included, and the main entry point has been reduced to a concise 30-line main.cpp.
 The introduction of the PlannerResult return type also allows results to be inspected programmatically, rather than relying on terminal output.